Hard vs. soft filters

 Industry

-Industry experience is matched semantically and shapes ranking — a candidate from a
+Industry experience is matched semantically and shapes ranking.
+A candidate from a

 closely related industry still appears, ranked by how relevant their background is.